yezero/sandstorm/docs/developing/web-publishing.md

 ## Show DNS instructions to the user

-You should make sure the user knows how to configure their domain's CNAME record (to point at the Sandstorm install) and TXT record (to tell Sandstorm which grain the domain points at).
+You should make sure the user knows how to configure their domain's CNAME record (to point at the Thurly install) and TXT record (to tell Thurly which grain the domain points at).

-You can find sample text in the [Sandstorm sample app with static publishing](https://github.com/paulproteus/sandstorm-sample-static-publishing/blob/master/after_publish.php).
+You can find sample text in the [Thurly sample app with static publishing](https://github.com/paulproteus/sandstorm-sample-static-publishing/blob/master/after_publish.php).
 The essentials are:

 * The user can preview their site at the `autoUrl` link.
 The `bin/getPublicId` program